cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

     kubectl get pods -o wide
     ```

-Notice the original pod name/IP may result in a terminated status, but a new pod is spawn, and a new IP is assigned to it.
+Notice the original pod name/IP may result in a terminated status, but a new pod will spawn, and a new IP is assigned to it.
 Kubernetes attempts to provide you the pod
 specified in the deployment that you created earlier automatically.
 This also happens if your container fails (eg. due to a software glitch), and will continue
 forever to maintain a running deployment.